 1. Centralise your calendar

 Even with professional templates and complex spreadsheets, restaurant scheduling can quickly spiral into chaos without a centralised calendar.
-Employee apps like Deputy are built to integrate with your point-of-sale, enabling you to schedule for different areas and locations, notify staff and clearly visualise activity so that everyone is on the same page.
+Employee apps like Deputy are built to integrate with your Restaurant point-of-sale, enabling you to schedule for different areas and locations, notify staff and clearly visualise activity so that everyone is on the same page.

 It’s important that all your staff can check their schedule on the go, so ensure your centralised calendar is mobile-friendly — this is another reason traditional spreadsheets don’t do the job well.